alongalperin/alon_intu/README.md

 - Using Typescript
 - Using SASS CSS
-- Using MirageJS for backend mock
-- Use better api images
+- Use api with better looking images

 #### State Machine explanation